wexman/Serilog.Enrichers.WithCaller/README.md

-﻿** how to use, example:
+﻿** how to use, code example:

-    // create logger with email and file sink private static void CreateLogger()
+// create logger with email and file sink
+    private static void CreateLogger()
     {
         Log.CloseAndFlush();